lass-lab/LSM-KV-SSD/README.md

 - `firmware/`: it containts the source code for the firmware of _BandSlim_'s LSM KV-SSD.
   - `src/`: it houses all the firmware source code necessary for the LSM KV-SSD's operation.
     - `nvme/`: it contains the source code for the NVMe controller (under preparation).
-    - `sstable/`: the implementations related to the in-device LSM-tree, specifically focusing on the SSTable components (under preparation).
+    - `sstable/`: the implementations related to the in-device LSM-tree, specifically focusing on the SSTable components.
     - `memtable/`: it focuses on the MemTable components of the in-device LSM-tree (under preparation).